 This publication has been prepared for general guidance on matters of interest only, and does not constitute professional advice.
-You should not act upon the information contained in this publication without obtaining specific professional advice.
-No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication, and, to the extent permitted by law, PwC does not accept or assume any liability, responsibility or duty of care for any consequences of you or anyone else acting, or refraining to act, in reliance on the information contained in this publication based on it.
+You should not act or refrain from acting upon the information contained in this publication without obtaining specific professional advice.
+No representation or warranty (express or implied) is given as to the accuracy or completeness of the information contained in this publication, and, to the extent permitted by law, PricewaterhouseCoopers [PwC Middle East network of firms], its members, employees and agents do not accept or assume any liability, responsibility or duty of care for any consequences that you or anyone else acting, or refraining to act, in reliance on the information contained in this publication or for any decision based on it.